 The Repair Movement

-Bringing repair and reuse culture back into everyday life — one small town at a time.
+Bringing repair and reuse culture back into everyday life.

 The cobbler.
 The tailor.